-Botanically, calabash belongs to the broader cucurbitaceae (gourd) family of vegetables, in the genus: Lagenaria.
+Botanically, calabash belongs to the broader Cucurbitaceae (gourd) family of plants, in the genus: Lagenaria.
 Scientific name: Lagenaria siceraria (Molina) Standl.
-Some of common names are white-flower gourd, opo-squash, long squash, etc, in the west and doodhi or lauki in the Indian subcontinent.
+Some of the common names are white-flower gourd, upo-squash (Filipino), long-squash, etc., in the west and doodhi or lauki in the Indian subcontinent.

-Bottle gourd is a fast growing, annual climber (vine) that requires adequate sunlight for flowering and fruiting.
-It can be grown under wide range of soils and require trellis to support spread.
+Bottle gourd is a fast-growing, annual climber (vine) that requires adequate sunlight for flowering and fruiting.
+It can be grown in a wide range of soils and need trellis support for a spread.

 Its intensely branched stems bear musky, deep green, broad leaves just similar as that in pumpkins, and white, monoecious flowers in the summer.
 After about 75 days from the plantation, young, tender, edible fruits evolve that will be ready for harvesting.

-Bottle gourd is one of the least calorie vegetable, providing just 14 calories per 100 g.
-It is one of the vegetables recommended by the dieticians in weight-control programs.
+Bottle gourd is one of the lowest-calorie vegetables- carrying just 14 calories per 100 g.
+It is one of the vegetables recommended by dieticians in weight-control programs.

-Fresh calabash-gourd is a moderate source of vitamin-C (100 g of raw frit provides 10 mg or about 17% of RDA).
-Vitamin-C, one of the powerful natural antioxidants that helps human body scavenge deleterious free radicals one of the reasons for cancer development.
+Fresh calabash gourd is a modest source of vitamin-C (100 g of raw fruit provides 10 mg or about 17% of RDA).
+Vitamin-C is one of the powerful natural antioxidants that help scavenge harmful free radicals

 Calabash facilitates easy digestion and movement of food through the bowel until it is excreted from the body.
 Thus, it helps in relieving indigestion and constipation problems.

-In addition, the vegetable is also a moderate source of thiamin, niacin (vitamin B-3), pantothenic acid (vitamin B-5), pyridoxine (vitamin B-6) and minerals such as calcium, iron, zinc, potassium, manganese and magnesium.
+Aslo, the vegetable is also a modest source of thiamin, niacin (vitamin B-3), pantothenic acid (vitamin B-5), pyridoxine (vitamin B-6), and minerals such as calcium, iron, zinc, potassium, manganese, and magnesium.

-Bottle gourd tender leaves and tendrils are also edible and indeed contain higher concentrations of vitamins and minerals than its fruit.
+Its tender leaves and tendrils are also edible; indeed carry higher concentrations of vitamins and minerals than the bottle gourd fruit.

-At home, store them inside the refrigerator set at adequate humidity where they stay fresh for 3-4 days.
+At home, store them in the refrigerator set at adequate humidity where they stay fresh for 3-4 days.

-Bottle gourd is one of the most common vegetable in continuous use since ancient times.
+Bottle gourd is one of the most common vegetables in continuous use since ancient times.
 To prepare, wash the fruit in cold water and dry mop using a soft cloth or paper towel.
-Trim its top end in case of round or pear shaped calabash and either ends in case of elongated gourd.
-Peeling may not be required in case of tender fruits.
-Chop the produce into uniform desired chunks for even cooking.
+Trim its top end in case of round or pear-shaped calabash and either end in case of an elongated gourd.
+Peeling may not be required in the case of tender fruits.
+Chop the fruit into uniform chunks for even cooking.

 Here are some serving tips:

-Fresh calabash is used in variety of stews, curries, sweet recipes across the world.
-In the Indian subcontinent where it is popularly known as lauuki, used in the preparation of sabzi, sambar, chutney, soup, raitha, etc.
+Fresh calabash is used in a variety of stews, curries, sweet recipes across the world.
+In the Indian subcontinent where it is popularly known as lauuki, employed in the preparation of sabzi, sambar, chutney, soup, raita, etc.

-In India and Pakistan, its flesh is used to prepare mouth-watering sweet dish, lauki ki halwa.
+In India and Pakistan, its flesh is used to prepare a mouth-watering sweet dish, lauki-ki-halwa.

 In Africa, where it is thought to have taken its origin, calabash is used in stews with meat, poultry, and seafood.

-In India, bottle gourd juice is a popular drink for its known health benefits.
+In India, bottle gourd juice is consumed for its little known health benefits in traditional meidcines.

-Bottle gourd poisoning is a condition that occurs when a raw bitter (toxic) bottle gourd consumed either directly or in the form of juice.
-Incidents of serious illness and deaths have been reported in India after consumption of bitter bottle gourd juice for its purported health benefits.
-Symptoms may include vomiting, stomachache, diarrhea and can occur within minutes of ingestion of poisonous juice which may follow serious illness like bleeding from the gut, shock, and death.
+Bottle gourd poisoning occurs when a bitter fruit is consumed either raw or juiced.
+Incidents of serious illness and death have been reported in India after drinking bitter bottle gourd juice for its purported health benefits.
+Symptoms may include vomiting, stomachache, diarrhea and can occur within minutes of ingestion of toxic juice which may follow serious illnesses like bleeding from the gut, shock, and death.

 ICMR (Indian Council of Medical Research) recommends the following guidelines regarding bottle gourd consumption to the public:

-1. A small piece of bottle gourd should be tasted before extracting the whole fruit juice to ensure that it is not bitter.
-If found bitter; the whole fruit should be discarded.
+1. Taste a small piece of bottle gourd before extracting the whole fruit juice to ensure that it is not bitter.
+If found so, then discard the whole fruit.

 2. Bitter bottle gourd juice should not be consumed at all.

-3. Bottle gourd juice should not to be mixed with any other juice.
+3. Do not mix bottle gourd juice with any other juice.

-4. In case of discomfort after consumption (nausea, vomiting, diarrhea or any feeling of uneasiness), the person should be immediately taken to any nearby hospital.
+4. In case of discomfort after consumption (nausea, vomiting, diarrhea, or any feeling of uneasiness), the person should be immediately taken to a nearby hospital.
 (Medical disclaimer).